Super Formula Championship: Circuits

 Super Formula races are traditionally held at the six major national racing circuits in Japan.
 Suzuka Circuit, the traditional home of the Formula One Japanese Grand Prix, has staged more rounds than any other venue and has been on the calendar every year since the formation of the series in 1973.
-Suzuka typically hosts two rounds per season: The Suzuka 2&4 Race, a joint event staged with the All-Japan Road Race Championship, is typically held in the spring.
-The JAF Suzuka Grand Prix, Japan's oldest national formula racing event, is typically held at the end of the season in the autumn.
+Suzuka typically hosts two rounds per season: The JAF Suzuka Grand Prix, Japan's oldest national formula racing event, is typically held at the end of the season in the autumn.
+Until 2025, the Suzuka 2&4 Race, a joint event staged with the All-Japan Road Race Championship, was typically held in the spring.

-Fuji Speedway did not host any racing in 2004 while the circuit underwent a wholesale renovation, but otherwise, it has been part of the calendar in almost every Super Formula season including the very first season of the All-Japan F2000 Championship in 2002.
+Fuji Speedway did not host any racing in 2004 while the circuit underwent a wholesale renovation, but otherwise, it has been part of the calendar in almost every Super Formula season, including the very first season of the All-Japan F2000 Championship in 1973.
 Mobility Resort Motegi (known as Twin Ring Motegi until 2022) opened in 1997 and has been part of the calendar every year since.
-Sportsland Sugo has been on the calendar every year since its current configuration was opened in 1987.
+Likewise, Sportsland Sugo has been on the calendar every year since its current configuration was opened in 1987.

-Miné Circuit (formerly Nishinihon Circuit), was a regular fixture of the calendar until it closed for spectator events after the 2005 season.
+Miné Circuit (formerly Nishinihon Circuit) was a regular fixture of the calendar until it closed for spectator events after the 2005 season.
 Autopolis, in Kyushu, and Okayama International Circuit, in the Chūgoku region, have since replaced Miné as the westernmost venues that Super Formula visits, though as of 2021 the series no longer races at Okayama.
 Tokachi International Speedway in Hokkaido briefly hosted the series from 1995 to 1996.

 Sepang International Circuit in Malaysia hosted the first and only championship round outside of Japan when it was part of the 2004 calendar.
 The series planned to race at Inje Speedium in South Korea during the 2013 season and again in 2025, but both events were cancelled.